filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

   PreCommitControl = []
   # Addresses to send Commit messages from
   CommitControl = []
+  # Addresses to send Terminate Sector messages from
+  TerminateControl = []
+  # Addresses to send PublishStorageDeals from
+  DealPublishControl = []
   # Disable the use of the owner address for messages which are sent automatically.
   # This is useful when the owner address is an offline/hardware key
   DisableOwnerFallback = false